Quantum chaos measures for Floquet dynamics: Discussion

 \section{Discussion}

-We have studied aspects of Floquet quantum dynamics for chaotic systems.
-The main new results include explicit expressions for various quantum chaos measures in terms of the Floquet operator eigensystem, alternative forms of the QKR Floquet operator eigen-equation and a representation-theoretic derivation of the dynamics of an integrable kicked rotor.
-Although we did not solve the Floquet eigen-problem analytically for the QKR, the results obtained should be helpful also in numerical studies of the various diagnostic measures of quantum chaos.
-It is possible that a deeper understanding of QKR dynamics can be obtained also from the alternative forms of the eigen-equation in section \ref{basics}.
-The representation theoretic treatment for the integrable variant of the kicked rotor (section \ref{linear}) was based on the insight that its Floquet operator forms a representation of $E(2)$.
+We have studied various aspects of Floquet quantum dynamics for kicked systems.
+Our main results include explicit expressions for various quantum chaos measures in terms of the Floquet operator eigensystem and a representation-theoretic derivation of the dynamics of an integrable kicked rotor.
+For the toral QKR, we plotted and noted the characteristically different behaviour of the different chaos measures in the regular vs chaotic domain.
+Although we did not solve the Floquet eigen-problem analytically for the QKR, the results obtained should be helpful also in numerical studies of the various diagnostic measures of quantum chaos in other driven systems.
+It is possible that a deeper understanding of QKR dynamics can be obtained also from the alternative forms of the eigen-equation in appendix A. The representation theoretic treatment for the integrable variant of the kicked rotor (section \ref{linear}) was based on the insight that its Floquet operator forms a representation of the Euclidean group of planar motion $E(2)$.
 For the QKR (standard map), as noted in section \ref{basics}, the form of the Floquet matrix is very similar - see eq.\eqref{Umn}.
-It would be interesting if representation theoretic methods can be wielded also in this more complex chaotic case to gain further insights into its dynamics \cite{ong}.
+It would be quite interesting if representation theoretic methods can be wielded also in this more complex chaotic case to gain further insights into its dynamics.